vuejs/vue-loader/README.md

 Under the hood, the loader will:

 - extract the styles and insert them with the `insert-css` module.
-- extract the template as text and add it to your exported options.
+- extract the template and add it to your exported options.

 You can `require()` other stuff in the `<script>` as usual.